 Equally prevalent, however, are those who insist that cost increases over the life of a contract are committed to at the start, leading to uncertainty in pricing and the potential for ‘over-competitive’ bidding based on the hope that things will somehow sort themselves out.
 The reality of course is that as margins are squeezed, standards will be compromised, leading to reputational problems for both the contractor and the industry at large.

-But my concerns are twofold: firstly, that if these joint discussions don’t happen, the savings will lead directly to a decline in standards and a soured relationship; and secondly that if discussions do take place, contractors will forget that when they take out manpower cost, they need to preserve the margin element to cover their overhead.
-And that, I believe, is what’s contributing to the decline in profitability.
+But my concerns are twofold: firstly, that if these joint discussions do not happen, the savings will lead directly to a decline in standards and a soured relationship; and secondly that if discussions do take place, contractors will forget that when they take out manpower cost, they need to preserve the margin element to cover their overhead.
+And that, I believe, is what is contributing to the decline in profitability.